 Warren Buffett is one of the most successful investors in the world.
 He is the second richest man in the world according to Forbes’s 2017 Billionaires List with a net worth of $73.4 Billion as of 17 July 2017.
-Since the takeover of Berkshire Hathaway 51 years ago, Warren Buffett has delivered an annual compounded rate of return of approximately 22%.
-Such long track record is amazing and his wisdoms about investing deserves to be paid attention.
+Since the takeover of Berkshire Hathaway 51 years ago, he has delivered an annual compounded rate of return of approximately 22% which is amazing.
+Without a doubt his wisdoms about investing deserves some serious attention.

 I have compiled 15 Warren Buffett’s quotes that teaches about investing under the following categories and hopefully, we can all learned from him:

 1. “Rule No. 1: never lose money; rule No. 2: don’t forget rule No. 1”

 Often people forget about this rule and they become blinded by the overall market sentiments.
 They invested in stocks or companies that are fundamentally poor and this causes them to lose money.
 No doubt the primary reason to invest is to generate returns but it is equally more important to protect your downside risk so that you don’t lose money when investing.
 That is why Warren Buffett always invest in companies that have durable competitive advantage that does not go out of business easily due to its wide economic moat.

 2. “Successful Investing takes time, discipline and patience.
 No matter how great the talent or effort, some things just take time: You can’t produce a baby in one month by getting nine women pregnant”